Latine loquor: How can spoken Latin help you secure a top grade for GCSE?

 In addition to this, there are plenty of resources that can be used to develop your hearing and speaking skills.
 Here are my favourites:

 - Latinitium has the invaluable app Legentibus, where you can listen to a variety of very well-narrated stories at different levels.
 Make sure you add the code LATTUT10 to get a 10% discount on the full price.
+From September, students who work with me will access to the program included in their fees.

 3. Treat the set texts as stories